API Level: 4

 To get started developing or testing against the Android 1.6 platform, use the Android SDK and AVD Manager tool to download the latest Android 1.6 platform into your Android 1.6 or later SDK.
-For more information, see Exploring the SDK.

 For a list of new user features and platform highlights, see the Android 1.6 Platform Highlights document.

 The sections below provide notes about successive releases of the Android 1.6 platform component for the Android SDK, as denoted by revision number.
 To determine what revision(s) of the Android 1.6 platforms are installed in your SDK environment, refer to the "Installed Packages" listing in the Android SDK and AVD Manager.

 Requires SDK Tools r6 or higher.

 - Adds support for library projects in the Ant build system.